Dewalt DXGN7200 - 6100/7200W Portable Generator With Electric Start And Honda Engine

 The following charts are provided to give you an idea of how some of the key specs of the Dewalt DXGN7200 compare to generators of similar power (between 5500 and 6500 W).

-• Tipping the scales at 195 lbs, the Dewalt DXGN7200 qualifies as one of the heavier options among generators rated between 5500 and 6500 watts.
-Regarding dry weight, one of the champions in the same power range is the Champion 201239, with a dry weight of only 111.6 lbs.
+• Weighing in at 195 lbs, the Dewalt DXGN7200 is one of the heavier generators available in the 5500-6500 rated wattage segment.
+If weight matters to you, one of the champions in this power range is the Champion 201239 with only 111.6 pounds.

-• This generator, with its lowest possible noise rated at 79 dBA falls into the more noisy category, compared to other devices of a similar running wattage.
+• As this generator has its lowest possible noise of 79 dBA, it should be considered noisier compared to its peers of a comparable running wattage.
 If noise is a concern for you, you could consider the Honda EU7000iS, which is one of the least noisy generators in its power range, rated at 52 dBA.

 The bottom line